xquyvu/ez-expense/deployment/USER_GUIDE.md

 - **macOS**: If you see "App can't be opened", right-click → Open, then click "Open" in the security dialog
 - **Windows**: If Windows Defender blocks it, click "More info" → "Run anyway"
 - **All platforms**: Make sure you have at least 4GB of RAM available

-#### Browser Issues

-- If the browser doesn't open automatically, manually go to `http://localhost:3000`
-- If you see connection errors, wait 30 seconds and refresh the page

-#### Performance Issues

-- The app uses significant memory (200-500MB) due to browser automation
-- Close other applications if your computer runs slowly
-- The first startup takes longer (30-60 seconds) as components initialize

 #### API Errors